huaweicloud/terraform-provider-huaweicloud/docs/resources/vpcep_endpoint.md

 * `enable_dns` - (Optional, Bool, ForceNew) Specifies whether to create a private domain name.
 The default value is true.
 Changing this creates a new VPC endpoint.

-* `enable_whitelist` - (Optional, Bool, ForceNew) Specifies whether to enable access control.
-The default value is false.
-Changing this creates a new VPC endpoint.

-* `whitelist` - (Optional, List, ForceNew) Specifies the list of IP address or CIDR block which can be accessed to the VPC endpoint.
-Changing this creates a new VPC endpoint.

 * `description` - (Optional, String, ForceNew) Specifies the description of the VPC endpoint.

   Changing this creates a new VPC endpoint.

+* `enable_whitelist` - (Optional, Bool) Specifies whether to enable access control.
+The default value is false.

+* `whitelist` - (Optional, List) Specifies the list of IP address or CIDR block which can be accessed to the VPC endpoint.
+This field is valid when `enable_whitelist` is set to **true**.
+The max length of whitelist is 20.

 * `tags` - (Optional, Map) The key/value pairs to associate with the VPC endpoint.